andreassimon/Blog/Proposals/AgileTestingDays2012.md

 customers and developers.
 But what happens once you nailed down the examples?

-More often than not, the developers derive the production code from the specification on their own.
+More often than not, programmers implement the production code on their own.
 _Domain-Specific Languages_ provide the opportunity to involve the customer in this activity.
+Besides textual formats, you can also employ graphical notations that can make the problem more "visible".
-Because a Domain-Specific Language is limited to your problem domain, your customer can easily read (and maybe even write) the production code.
+Because you can design a Domain-Specific Language that is tailored perfectly to your problem domain, your customer can easily read (and maybe even write) the production code.

-DSLs give customers and developers another, comprehensive perspective on the solution and enable a double-checking process.
+Domain-Specific Languages give customers and developers another, comprehensive perspective on the solution and enable a double-checking process.
-Furthermore, Domain-Specific Languages come in different flavours.
-Besides textual formats, you can employ graphical notations that can make the problem more "visible".
+By expressing the production code in terms of the business domain, you can pass through the whole ATDD cycle together with your customer.

 After introducing basic concepts and tools of Domain-Specific Languages, Andreas gives a practical example of visually developing an order processing system.
-The presentation will be closed outlining the pros and cons of using Domain-Specific Languages.

 Biography